EAGEA/Neural-Network-CUDA-Library/README.md

 ### Summary

-This repository is the implementation a basic neural network, functions and datasets library using C++ and CUDA.
+This repository is an implementation of a basic neural network, the necessary functions and datasets, as a library, using C++ and CUDA.
 The use of a GPU allows the library to quickly build large models, with many processing units, on large datasets, faster than with classical CPU.

 ### Architecture